Bunds rise as Iran deal fuels speculation ECB may ease further

 His French colleague, Christian Noyer, said interest rates had to stay low for an extended period and might go even lower if needed as officials try to ensure the euro zone does not fall into deflation.

-Brent crude fell by as much as $3 a barrel on Monday, before paring losses, as a breakthrough nuclear deal between world powers and Iran over the weekend raised expectations of an increase in supply.

-The prospect of lower oil prices and, by extension, tamer inflation reinforced the case for more ECB action at a time when there are worries in the market about deflation.

-A surprise fall in annual inflation for October to 0.7 percent, well below its target of just under 2 percent, prompted the ECB to cut rates this month.
+A surprise fall in annual inflation for October to 0.7 percent, well below a target of just less than 2 percent, prompted the ECB to cut rates this month.
 Inflation data for November is due on Friday and is forecast at 0.8 percent, according to a Reuters poll.

-"Bunds are up on oil prices being deflationary, Hansson saying there is room to cut again," one trader said.

-Ten-year French government bond yields fell 2.1 basis points to 2.19 percent, while the Austrian equivalent eased 2 bps to 2.08 percent.
+German 10-year yields fell 2 basis points to 1.73 percent.
+The fall in yields countered upward pressure before a sale of up to 4 billion euros of 10-year German debt on Wednesday.

 "Having lower oil prices should be a boost for growth," ING rate strategist Alessandro Giansanti said.
 "But on Bunds the impact should be very limited as they are very sensitive to action from central banks."